saadkhan02/openshift-workshops/dc-metro-map/README.md

 ## What is this?
 A simple example of a node.js + mapbox web application configured to run on Red Hat's OpenShift.
 This commit is meant to test webhooks on openshift.
+By Saad K

 ![Screenshot](./.screens/2016-03-30_2135.png?raw=true)